 Here’s what you should NOT do: Google it and download the first image that you like.
-It might seem like the fast and easy solution, but don’t do it!
+It might seem like a fast and easy solution, but don’t do it!
 You could go to jail!
 You could be fined thousands of dollars!

 Well, you probably won’t go to jail, but the copyright violation fines are real, and stealing is just plain wrong.
 In most cases, whoever made the image owns it.
 The Jerry Falwell Library has excellent information about copyright laws, such as how the law applies to multimedia use, including online photographs.

-If you need an image to go on Liberty’s website, an excellent place to start is with the university Marketing Department.
+If you need an image to go on Liberty’s website, an excellent place to start is with the University Marketing Department.
 Our professional photography department may have already captured the perfect image for your needs.
-Your marketing project coordinator can help you find the image or schedule a photo shoot, when appropriate.
+Your marketing project coordinator can help you find the image or schedule a photoshoot, when appropriate.

 At other times, you might be able to use your own photographs on Liberty’s web pages.
 If they are of good quality and represent Liberty well, that might be all you need.
 We would be happy to take a look at your photos and advise you if you are unsure.
-(Check the Web Manager homepage for contact information.)

 But what if neither of these options work?
 We don’t recommend using stock photography on Liberty’s websites, but there are limited exceptions.
 For instance, if it’s for a blog post, you might need something beyond what you or Liberty photographers can provide.
 This is when people are sometimes tempted to download whatever they like from the web.
 Remember, if you didn’t take a photograph, you need to have the creator’s permission to use it.